micropython/micropython/docs/library/lcd160cr.rst

 .. method:: LCD160CR.get_line(x, y, buf)

-    Get a line of pixels into the given buffer.
+    Low-level method to get a line of pixels into the given buffer.
+    To read `n` pixels `buf` should be `2*n+1` bytes in length.
+The first byte is a dummy byte and should be ignored, and subsequent bytes represent the pixels in the line starting at coordinate `(x, y)`.

-.. method:: LCD160CR.screen_dump(buf)
+.. method:: LCD160CR.screen_dump(buf, x=0, y=0, w=None, h=None)

-    Dump the entire screen to the given buffer.
+    Dump the contents of the screen to the given buffer.
+The parameters `x` and `y` specify the starting coordinate, and `w` and `h` the size of the region.
+If `w` or `h` are `None` then they will take on their maximum values, set by the size of the screen minus the given `x` and `y` values.  `buf` should be large enough to hold `2*w*h` bytes.
+If it's smaller then only the initial horizontal lines will be stored.

 .. method:: LCD160CR.screen_load(buf)